stefman69/Minatsuki-Pro-Drums-Plus/README.md

 **Python install scripts**

 For all options you will need to install Minatsuki's required python libraries, open the folder containing these files in a python terminal, such as the windows native terminal (or alternatively drop all files into c:\users\(your computers user name) or whatever the default location is in your terminal) You will also need the latest version of python installed on your computer.
-Once that is done run this in the terminal in the folder containing requirements.txt:
+Once that is done run this in the terminal by shift+righ clicking in the folder containing requirements.txt:

 `pip install -r requirements.txt`